Financial Toolset

 Common Mistakes and Considerations

-- Missed Deductions: Remember to deduct up to $3,000 of net capital losses against your ordinary income.
+• Missed Deductions: Don't forget you can deduct up to $3,000 of net capital losses against your other income.
+It's a small but valuable silver lining.

 Try the Calculator